Should you be allowed to use a cell phone while driving?

-Proponents of a tougher distracted driving law argue that it will decrease accidents.
-According to the New Hampshire Safety Administration, twenty-nine percent of fatal accidents in 2010 were caused by distracted drivers.
-The National Transportation Safety Board has accordingly called for a ban on all cell phone use by drivers,
+Proponents of strict distracted driving laws believe it will decrease accidents.
+According to the New Hampshire Safety Administration, 29 percent of fatal accidents in 2010 were caused by distracted drivers.
+The National Transportation Safety Board recommended a ban on all cell phone use by drivers,

 Opponents contend that distracted driving laws are too difficult to enforce and point out there is already a negligent driving law on the books.

 Existing state law bans typing/sending text messages while driving but does not prohibit reading text messages, surfing the Internet, dialing cellphones or programming GPS devices while driving.

 HB 1360 - sponsored by Rep. Laura Pantelakos (D-Portsmouth) - passed the House (192-133) and received voice vote passage in the Senate.
 The bill was amended to include the public education provision.
 It was signed into law by Gov. Hasson on July 25, 2014.